TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Various-Ideas-&-Thoughts.md

 Items on this page are actively modified and deleted (strikethrough?).

 ## Various Ideas
 * Thyme should add a small non-annoying, barely noticable icon to some non-interesting part of the screen during gameplay to indicate that Thyme is active.
-The users watching various streams and recorded videos would know where to look for an be able to instantly know whether or not Thyme was used in the viewing video.
+Users watching various streams and recorded videos would know where to look for an be able to instantly know whether or not Thyme was used in the viewing video.

 ## Thoughts & Questions